-The primary purpose of this quarterly report, ending June 30, 2008, is to provide the Nevada Legislature, the Board of Directors of the Department of Transportation, and the general public with the status of major projects under development by the Nevada Department of Transportation (NDOT) as required by Assembly Bill 595 that was passed in 2007.
+The primary purpose of this quarterly report, ending December 31, 2008, is to provide the Nevada Legislature, the Transportation Board of Directors, and the general public with the status of major projects undertaken by the Nevada Department of Transportation (NDOT) as required by Assembly Bill 595 that was passed in 2007.
 This quarterly report specifically addresses the reporting requirements of Section 55.5.